hi5/RufaydiumQuickMenu/readme.md

 # Rufaydium Quick Menu

-Menu to assist during scripts using [Rufaydium](https://github.com/Xeo786/Rufaydium-Webdriver), a WebDriver library for AutoHotkey.
+Menu to assist during writing scripts using [Rufaydium](https://github.com/Xeo786/Rufaydium-Webdriver), a WebDriver library for AutoHotkey.

 It will paste the selected entry from a submenu at the current caret location in your editor.